jinyoungjo/academic-kickstart/content/publication/jo_cho_kim_jun_LSA/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "What prosody does when morphosyntax is absent: the case of Korean relative clauses. (* = co-first authors)"
+title: "What prosody does when morphosyntax is absent: the case of Korean relative clauses. (* = equal contribution)"
 subtitle: ''
 summary: ''
 authors: